openyurtio/openyurt/docs/tutorial/yurt-app-manager.md

-# Use yurt-app-manager to manage your edge node and workload
+# Use yurt-app-manager to manage edge nodes and workloads

 In this tutorial, we will show how the yurt-app-manager helps users manage there edge nodes and workload.